iDingDong/dcool/document/overview.md

 - Type names might be aliases even if specified as `struct`, `union`, etc.
 - Dependent names might be disambiguated.
 - Function prototypes behaves as-if how it can be called.
 For example, a function documented `void Foo()` might be implemented as `int Foo()`.
 This means users are discouraged to take a function pointer even if the function is documented here unless otherwise specified.
+- Non-const member functions might be not callable on rvalue expressions unless otherwise specified.